epsentosa/FuzzyTimeSeriesChen-Python/README.md

 # FuzzyTimeSeriesChen-Python
-Native Code - Easy Step by Step Process of FTS Chen Method
+Native Code - Easy Step by Step Process of FuzzyTimeSeries Chen Method Every process has their own funcion to easy maintain

+*only for extract dataframe function for different structure type of how data rows and columns define need to be adjust, by default please see excell file original structure already include in this repo

+## Please note this particular excell project is used in real Final Essay of Banchelor Degree, if want to used also in other essay project please use different dataset